Ketut Permata Juliastrid

-Ketut Permata Juliastrid Sari (ᬓᬾᬢᬸᬢ᭄ᬧᬾᬃᬫᬢᬚᬸᬮᬶᬬᬲ᭄ᬢ᭄ᬭᬶᬤ᭄ᬲᬭᬶ; born 12 July 2003) is an Indonesian beauty pageant titleholder who won Miss Cosmo 2024, becoming the first Miss Cosmo winner.
-She had previously won the title Puteri Indonesia Pariwisata 2024.
+Ketut Permata Juliastrid Sari is an Indonesian beauty pageant titleholder who won Miss Cosmo 2024.
+She had previously won Puteri Indonesia Pariwisata 2024.

 Early life and education

-Ketut Permata Juliastrid Sari grew up in Sanur, a tourist village, Denpasar.
+Ketut Permata Juliastrid Sari was born 12 July 2003, and grew up in Sanur, a tourist village, Denpasar.
 She is the fourth child of Balinese couple I Ketut Tawan and Dwi Astuti "Wiwied" Tawan.

 As of 2024, Juliastrid is a student at the Bali Institute of Design and Business in Denpasar.
 She has been studying Fashion Design for a Bachelor of Applied Design degree since 2022.
 She previously studied Management at Udayana University.

 Pageantry

 On 27 February 2024, during the Puteri Indonesia 2024 quarantine period, Juliastrid and all the contestants were appointed as Ambassadors for the Indonesian Food and Drug Authority (BPOM) as Influencers of Safe Cosmetics.
 On 6 March 2024, she and all the other contestants were also appointed as Ambassadors of the Corruption Eradication Commission of the Republic of Indonesia (KPK) as Anti-Corruption Influencers.
 This is a form of initiative because they are considered to "have a special role as educators, motivators, initiators, facilitators and advocates" for eradicating corruption in Indonesia.

 In March 2024, together with the other winners of Puteri Indonesia 2024; Harashta Haifa Zahra, Sophie Kirana, and Melati Tedja, Juliastrid were appointed as brand ambassadors for Bank Central Asia (BCA).
 This appointment is one of the results of collaboration between organizations and companies as one of the main sponsors of the contest since the previous edition.
 It aims to find women with potential to promote products from Bank Central Asia during their one-year term of office.